Stephanie Grisham named new White House press secretary

 Who is new White House press secretary Stephanie Grisham?June 25, 201901:25

-"During the campaign she developed a good relationship with the president, and that’' carried through," White House press secretary Sarah Sanders told The Washington Post last year of Grisham.
+"During the campaign, she developed a good relationship with the president, and that carried through," Sanders told The Washington Post last year of Grisham.

 "She has developed a great amount of trust from both the president and the first lady, which is a pretty high commodity here," Sanders added.
 "There aren't a lot of people who have a lot of regular interaction with both of them."